jaredrhine/gomertime/README.md

   - Client registers its viewport, and server updates distinct caches for each client.
 Client at least receives some subset of every position in the world, as an optimization.
   - Any clients is able to pause the server
   - Clients are able to vote on pausing the server.
 When all clients have requested the server be paused, the server pauses until requested by any client to restart.
+  - Move to gob, flatbuffers, messagepack, protobufs on the wire

 - Display, UI
   - Limit console vertical to a maximum height